 According to host Grant Sabatier, money becomes important only once we realize that it is helping us live the life we want.
 He is living proof that financial independence is possible, as he was able to retire at the age of 30.

-This podcast is an excellent choice for students and recent graduates.
+The College Investor is an excellent choice for students and recent graduates.
 It is a daily audio show that focuses on providing tips to get out of student loan debt and start building a wealthy future.

 Hosted by Robert Farrington, this podcast answers all your questions related to millennial money.
 Furthermore, it teaches students and young workers how to side hustle and earn extra cash to achieve financial goals.